 In May 2000 a German researcher reported that an experimental technique was used on 440 patients with prostate cancer, using “a probe inserted into the rectum so cancer cells in the nearby prostate gland may be heated and killed with ultrasound”.

-The report goes on to say “A recent study showed nearly 80% of the 440 men treated had a cancer-free follow-up test, or biopsy.
+The report goes on to say “A recent study showed nearly 80% of the 440 men treated had a cancer-free follow-up test (biopsy).
 Nearly all had a clear biopsy after a second treatment of high intensity focused ultrasound, or HIFU.”

 There is more about this in Mum’s Not Having Chemo.
 Laura Bond